fpereiro/gotoB/tutorial/tutorial.md

 The web runs on top of the internet.
 And guess what?
 The internet itself is also powered by standards, such as [DNS](https://en.wikipedia.org/wiki/Domain_Name_System), [TCP/IP](https://en.wikipedia.org/wiki/Internet_protocol_suite), [WiFi](https://en.wikipedia.org/wiki/Wi-Fi) and [Ethernet](https://en.wikipedia.org/wiki/Ethernet).

-This is a good moment to explain the relationship between the internet and the web, in the context of webapps.
+This is a good moment to explain the relationship between the internet and the web, from the perspective of webapps.
 The best way to understand it is through an analogy:

 - The internet is the *highway system*.
 - The web is the *vehicles* that run on the highway.